 1. Baby’s First Food: Avocado Puree

 Millennials may be famous for their love of avocados, but guess what?
 Babies love avocados, too!
-In fact, avocado was the first solid food that we gave Layla.
+In fact, avocado was the first solid food that we gave both of our kids.
 It’s incredibly easy to make an avocado puree, and it’s highly nutritious, too.

-Avocados really are a perfect first food — they are delicious, flavorful, and have a great texture.
+Avocados really are a great choice for baby’s first foods — they are delicious, flavorful, and have a great texture.
 Even better, they’re packed with 20 vitamins and minerals, including folate, fiber, potassium, vitamin E, and iron, as well as plenty of “healthy fats” that will help with your baby’s brain and nervous system development.
 Chances are, avocado will soon become one of your baby’s favorite foods!

 2. Carrot Puree